Progress

 Recent Progress: Increase

-Analysis of tidal and nontidal water quality monitoring data are showing mixed results across the suite of key indicators that assess whether management actions are having the expected reduction in pollutant loads and corresponding improvements in water quality.
-Funding has been identified to address long-term funding shortfalls for the water quality monitoring program; however, additional funding is needed.
+Analysis of tidal and nontidal water quality monitoring data are showing mixed results across the suite of key indicators that assess whether management actions are having the expected reduction in nutrient and sediment loads and corresponding improvements in water quality.
+Funding has been identified to address long-term funding shortfalls for the water quality monitoring program; however, additional funding is needed to sustain these efforts.
 Progress is increasing with new reports and scientific journal publications focused on Bay health improvements and watershed factors affecting trends in nutrient and sediment pollution.
-The 2024 release of the Chesapeake Bay Total Maximum Daily Load (TMDL) indicator, which uses a combination of monitoring and modeling data to estimate the progress of nitrogen and phosphorus load reductions in response to implemented management practices, also constitutes progress in assessing the effects of management actions on water quality.

 Outlook: On Course

-This outcome is on course as efforts continue to support the monitoring and annual reporting of water quality standards attainment and key trends in nutrients and sediment in the watershed.
-These efforts include sustaining the operation of 123 stations as a nontidal water quality monitoring network, including the nine RIM sites at major rivers that provide necessary data to assess the outcome’s indicators.
-The Scientific, Technical Assessment & Reporting (STAR) team conducted a monitoring review at the request of the Principals’ Staff Committee to identify resource needs for sustaining and expanding this network.
-The Water Quality Goal Implementation team updated grants and interagency agreements to increase funding and address inflation effects to sustain the nontidal network, along with receiving investments for maintenance and growth of the nontidal network.
+This outcome is on course as efforts continue to support the monitoring and annual reporting of water quality standards attainment.
+This includes monitoring and reporting on dissolved oxygen, water clarity/submerged aquatic vegetation (SAV) and chlorophyll a for tidal waters of Chesapeake Bay, as well as key trends in nutrients and sediment concentrations and loads delivered from the watershed.
+These efforts include sustaining the operation of four monitoring programs that combine to provide necessary data to assess the outcome’s indicators: the (1) tidal water quality network (over 150 stations); (2) shallow water monitoring program in the tidal Bay; (3) 123 stations of the nontidal water quality monitoring network, including the nine River Input Monitoring (RIM) sites located at the fall line of the nine major tributaries entering the Bay; and (4) 188 survey lines of the SAV annual survey.
+The Scientific, Technical Assessment and Reporting (STAR) team conducted a 2021-2022 Chesapeake Bay monitoring program review at the request of the Principals’ Staff Committee to identify resource needs for sustaining, updating, and expanding these networks to meet decision support needs of the Bay Program.
+The Chesapeake Bay Program Office updated grants and interagency agreements to increase funding addressing inflation effects to sustain and grow the networks.

-While this outcome’s progress and outlook are not determined based on the levels of water quality standards attainment or pollution loads, the indicators associated with this outcome have their own set of targets outside of the outcome language.
-We, therefore, report on trends in standards attainment and pollution loads as part of the outcome goal.
+While this outcome’s progress and outlook are not determined based on the levels of water quality standards attainment or nutrient and sediment pollution loads, the indicators associated with this outcome have their own set of targets outside of the outcome language.
+This outcome reports on trends in standards attainment and nutrient and sediment pollution loads along with progress toward the outcome goal.

 Indicators